PacktPublishing/Micro-State-Management-with-React-Hooks/README.md

 ## Errata
  * Page 151 (code snippet 3 ,line 1):  **const Counter = ({ countAtom }) => {** _should be_ **const Counter = () => {**
+ * Page 59 (Paragraph 3, line 2): **This is because Contexts hold only primitive values.** Should be ignored and removed which is wrong explanation of the code.

 ## Get to Know the Author
 **Daishi Kato**